 Introducing: Cyber Command - Threat Detection and Response Platform

-Take it from the accounts of satisfied clients who have used Cyber Command in their organizations like Index Living Mall, J&T Express, and Zhongshan Hospital that bear testament to the comprehensive and secure network traffic analysis tools that Sangfor’s Cyber Command NDR Platform afforded them.
+Check the success stories of our satisfied clients who have used Cyber Command in their organizations that bear testament to the comprehensive and secure network traffic analysis tools that Sangfor’s Cyber Command NDR Platform afforded them:

 Watch this whiteboard video presented by Jason Yuan, Sangfor’s VP for Product & Marketing, to learn more about Sangfor’s Cyber Command NDR Platform.